cherise-tan/data-structures-algorithms/README.md

     * Set "result" to perform "fn" (i.e. the function that is passed to "memoisation")
       * Note need to use the helper .apply() when calling a function with an array of arguments
     * Then store "result" within our "cache" object

+#### Data Structures
+* Data structures are ways of organising information about optimal 'runtime complexity' for adding or removing records
+* JavaScript natively implements several data structures.
+* You will still be asked about 'inferior' data structures

+##### Class/Constructor Methods
+* If we define a function called constructor() inside of a class, that constructor() function will automatically be called when creating a new instance of that class

+##### The Queue
+* A queue can be thought about as a container, where records (pieces of data) enter on one end, and then exit on the other
+* Why use a queue?
+  * Using the queue as an array may decrease its performance -> making it a queue means that it can't accidentally be used as an array
+* Queue's follow a FIRST-IN-FIRST-OUT principle (FIFO): i.e. the order in which records enter the queue is the order in which they exit the queue
+  * ENQUEUING/ADDING: the process of adding a record to the queue
+    * array equivalent: array.unshift(); -> adds data to the start of an array
+  * DEQUEING/REMOVING: the process of a record exiting the queue at the other end
+    * array equivalent: array.pop(); -> removes data from the end of an array
+* A queue really has a very small part of an array's functionality -> a queue is not natively implemented and needs to be set up
+* In order to implement a queue:
+  * Make a "Queue" CLASS
+  * Inside of that class, initialise an empty array
+    * An array has multiple different methods: including shift/unshift/push/pop/splice/slice
+  * To make it clear that it is a QUEUE, need to restrict the functionality of that array
+    * Only want "unshift" (add) and "pop" (remove) to be accessible; want to hide all the other functionality

 ## Anagrams
 * 1: Use character maps